Jexinte/INR/README.md

 # Description
-It's a simple project for my own needs to send blood result to doctors.
+It's a simple project to send blood sampling result to doctors.